Healthy Homes Assessment Riverstone Terraces

 What We Do

-As building inspectors, we take on all components associated with professional home Inspections.
-We’re here to make sure that you make the correct decision when purchasing your next property.
+As building inspectors, we handle all aspects of professional home examinations.
+We’re there to make sure that you make the correct decision when buying your next home.

-We are serious about your investment and conduct comprehensive examinations to ensure you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the enjoyable aspects of owning or purchasing your own house.
+We are serious about your investment We conduct detailed examinations to make sure that you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the enjoyable aspects of purchasing or owning a house.

-We specialise in a range of solutions to ensure that you are fully informed of the condition of any property you could be thinking of buying or selling in addition to other services.
+We specialise in a variety of solutions to ensure that you are completely informed about the condition of any property you might be contemplating buying or selling in addition to other solutions.

-With our systematic approach to inspecting your property and the most up-to-date software technology which includes digital photos in your Report, you are able to actually see any issues discovered.
-Thanks to our comprehensive reporting it’s no wonder we get so many clients recommending our service to family members and friends.
+Our systematic approach to your property inspection and the most up-to-date software technology which includes digital photos in the reports, you can actually see any issues discovered.
+With our comprehensive report, it’s not surprising that we receive so many referrals from clients our service to family and friends.

 Experienced & Insured Inspection Professionals